-2.1.2.
-Qualifications and Experience required
+Qualifications and Experience required 1.1.2.

 Bidders will demonstrate adequate experience through the number, types and geographical spread of projects/assignments undertaken.
-The attached template must be used to summarise experience and the proposal must contain details about projects worked on including roles, cost and duration as well as names and contact persons at contracting party.
-The proposal should contain letters of reference and CVs of proposed team members or other means of verifying past experience.
-Only contactable references will be accepted.
+The attached template ANNEXURE B2 must be used to summarise experience and the proposal must contain details about projects worked on including roles, cost and duration as well as names and contact persons at contracting party.